Costing and pricing

 Costing

-All research and related projects should be costed using the Full Economic Costing methodology (as defined in the TRAC Manual).
-It is a requirement of UK Government.
-This is the cost to the University of the project/activity, regardless of the funder/customer involved.
-It is used as part of the determination of price, and in order to manage the sustainability of the University.
-More details on FEC can be found on the University’s FEC web pages.
-The costing of individual research and knowledge exchange projects is undertaken using a costing tool, available to R&E and school research support staff.
+All research and related projects should be costed using the Full Economic Costing (FEC) methodology (as defined in the TRAC guidance).
+This is a requirement of UK Government.
+FEC refers to the actual total cost to the University of carrying out the project/activity, regardless of the funder/customer involved and including sufficient investment in the organization’s infrastructure.
+More details on TRAC can be found on the University’s TRAC web pages.
+The costing of individual research and knowledge exchange projects is undertaken using Worktribe, which can be accessed by the majority of academic staff with support from their Research Development Manager.

 Pricing

-The pricing of a project or activity depends on numbers of factors, including the nature of the market (regulated or unregulated), the value to the customer, the uniqueness of the offering, and the cost and benefits to the University.
-Further information on the University’s approach to pricing can be found in the policy on negotiation and pricing [PDF 52.98KB].
+The pricing of a project or activity depends on number of factors, including the nature of the market (regulated or unregulated), the value to the customer, the uniqueness of the offering, and the cost and benefits to the University.
+Price is the amount the funder will pay the University.

-All project costings (research / consultancy / KTPs etc.) are done by Research & Enterprise Services using bespoke costing software (pFACT) in use in the HE sector for the purpose.
+All project costings (research / consultancy / KTPs etc.) are done by Research & Innovation Services using our Research Management System Worktribe.

-If you need project costings, please contact Research and Enterprise Services (RES) as early as possible for assistance.
-Your costs will be prepared and you will be sent a Project Approval Form [DOC 92.50KB] (aka Declaration Form) and the pFACT financial reports that require School approvals/authorisations before you can submit your proposal to the funder.
+If you need project costings, please contact Research and Innovation Services (RIS) as early as possible for assistance.
+We will support the costing and pricing of your project and ensure it is ready for approvals within the Faculty so you can submit your proposal to the funder.

 REMINDER: